 A second fantastic locker upcycling project is a storage bench.

 You can achieve this with a row of lockers as shown.
-Or, you can take a tall locker and flip it onto its side.
+Or, you can take a tall one and flip it onto its side.
 Repainted lockers are durable and stylish.
 Placed in the laundry room, each family member could be assigned his or her own space to put odds and ends when they come home each day!

 Top the locker bench off by sewing a simple cushion out of a durable fabric.
 Don’t skimp on cheap or thin fabric, this will get daily use!